Logarithmic Asymptotic Relations Between $p$-Values and Mutual Information: Introduction

-With respect to the probability of MI, we obtain the following Theorem 1. \textbf{T{ HEOREM} 1.} \\ \textit{Let $X$ and $Y$ be random variables that follow a uniform distribution.
-Then the probability ${P_{MI}}$ that the magnitude of MI shared by them becomes $MI$ is represented as}
+With respect to the probability of MI, we obtain the following Theorem \ref{th1}. \begin{thm} Let $X$ and $Y$ be random variables that follow a uniform distribution.
+Then the probability ${P_{MI}}$ that the magnitude of MI shared by them becomes $MI$ is represented as